 Laura Hann is a Registered Psychologist and Family Therapist with almost 20 years’ experience.
-She opened Finding Balance Psychology and Counselling in 2013.
+She opened Finding Balance Psychology and Counselling in Bedford in 2013, and in late 2017 moved the business to its permanent home in a beautifully renovated premises in Embleton (Bayswater).

 She loves being a Psychologist and works with people of all ages – from children through to adults – who have a wide range of concerns.
 She knows that people can significantly improve their wellbeing with simple, effective strategies, and she has the skills and experience to adapt these to meet your individual needs.
 She has a particular interest in supporting people to develop a healthy relationship to food, eating, weight and body image using mindful eating / intuitive eating and ‘Health at Every Size’ (HAES) strategies, which are also known as ‘non-diet’ or ‘weight neutral’ approaches.